 - 1/3 cup coconut oil

 - Place figs, apricots, lemon juice, and cinnamon in a medium pot.
-Cook on medium heat for 30 minutes, mashing with a potato masher or the back of a wooden spoon every so often.
+Cook on medium heat for 30 minutes, mashing with a potato masher or the back of a wooden spoon to break apart.
+Add a little water if it starts to look dry.
 When soft, mushy and jam-like in consistency, remove from heat and set aside to cool.

 - Preheat oven to 400 degrees.
 Mix 3 tablespoons of water with 1 tablespoon of chia seeds, set aside to swell for 5 minutes.